ahmadalasiri/Nawy-Apartments-Assignment/GET_STARTED.md

 # Start all services (postgres, backend, frontend)
 docker-compose up -d

-# Wait 30 seconds for services to initialize
+# Wait 30-60 seconds for services to initialize
-# Then seed the database with 25 sample apartments
+# The database will automatically seed with 50 sample apartments if empty!
-docker-compose exec backend npm run db:seed
 ```

 ### Step 4: Access the Application